 SPENCER SPOONER, Chairman

-On behalf of the Mansfield Bellamy Branch I would like to thank you once again for your talk on Monday 8th May at Tuxford Court.
-We all found it very interesting as I am sure you appreciated from the reaction on the night.
+of the Mansfield Bellamy Branch, I would like to thank you once again for your talk on Monday 8th May at Tuxford Court.
+We all found it very interesting as I am sure you appreciated the reaction on the night.

 Mansfield Bellamy Branch